jmpaon/EXIT/README.md

-The main output of the EXIT calculation is a new cross-impact matrix which describes the summed direct and indirect impacts that are mined in the EXIT calculation process on the basis of the input matrix.
+The main output of the EXIT calculation is a new cross-impact matrix which describes the summed direct and indirect impacts that are computed or estimated by the EXIT program on the basis of the input matrix.
-Certain transformations
-on both input and result matrices can be helpful in interpreting and analysing the results.

 ## Usage